Wolfram18/MPI-Practice/README.md

 - complex matrix multiplication;
 - multiplication of long numbers by the Karatsuba method;
 - multiplication of long numbers by the Schonhage-Strassen multiplication method.

+Calculating Pi:
+- the quadrature formula of middle rectangles;
+- the trapezoidal quadrature formula;
+- Simpson's quadrature formula.